ancientfossils/ancientfossils/README.md

 𝑫𝑵𝑰 𝑳𝑰𝑺𝑻 ( 𝑺𝑯𝑰𝑷𝑺 !! )

 . 。・゜✭・.・✫゜・。.
-shellvision (might make exceptions bear w me), any ship w shrimpo bc honestly its just toxic, sorry! angryhugs, fruitcake, bobette x ginger (idk the ship name forgive me!!), reflectivedetective, any ships with toodles, any ships with pebble OR coal (its weird, why would u ship a dog or child with anyone? screams weirdo.) rodger x eggson (idk why some of you guys ship them,eggson looks older than rodger and could literally be his granpa if he wanted to.)
+shellvision (dniuf. might make exceptions bear w me), any ship w shrimpo bc honestly its just toxic, sorry! angryhugs, fruitcake, bobette x ginger (idk the ship name forgive me!!), reflectivedetective, any ships with toodles, any ships with pebble OR coal (its weird, why would u ship a dog or child with anyone? screams weirdo.) rodger x eggson (idk why some of you guys ship them,eggson looks older than rodger and could literally be his granpa if he wanted to.)